 3 Credits This course is a workshop in writing literary nonfiction.
 Reading, writing assignments, and discussion explore the wide mix of memoir, travel writing, literary journalism, and personal essay that comprises the genre of literary nonfiction.
-Prerequisites: WRI 260 as a whole.
-The course is a capstone option for Writing majors.
-Prerequisites: WRI 260

 WRI 461 - Seminar in Fiction Writing